 A home inspection is a visual inspection of the structure and components of a home to find items that are not performing correctly or items that are unsafe.
-If a problem or a symptom of a problem is found, I will include a description of the problem, along with pictures, in a written report and may recommend further evaluation.
-As I look for significant issues that may affect your buying decision, we’ll come across a number of smaller items.
+If a problem or a symptom of a problem is found, we will include a description of the problem, along with pictures, in a written report and may recommend further evaluation.
+As we look for significant issues that may affect your buying decision, we’ll come across a number of smaller items.
 We’ll discuss those and include them in our report; However, the goal is not to create a detailed maintenance or repair list.

 Will You Tell Us When Something Does Not Meet Code?

 A house inspection is NOT a code compliance inspection.
 Most existing homes will not comply with all requirements of current codes, as codes are updated regularly and various jurisdictions adopt different codes.
 It is more important to understand the logic behind the building codes, so that we can reference safety and performance issues in your home.

 Before you close, you need to consider whether or not repairs are needed now and who’s going to pay for them.
 Nearly half of previously-owned houses have unexpected repairs that surface in the first six months of ownership.